-Infusions to Alleviate Irritable Bowel Syndrome
+Infusions to Alleviate the Symptoms of Irritable Bowel Syndrome

 Irritable bowel syndrome is generally more common in women.
 We don’t know specifically what causes it, but the truth is, it is generally very painful and affects daily life for several weeks and even months.
 That’s why we want to offer you a few natural remedies using medicinal plants, which will provide you with some relief.

-The plants we are going to recommend are easily found, all you need to do is go to an herb store or a health food store to find the amount you need.
-Normally one teaspoon of medicinal herbs is used or one cup of water.
+The plants we are going to recommend are easily found, all you need to do is go to a herb store or a health food store to find the amount you need.
+Normally one teaspoon of medicinal herbs is used per cup of water.
 You can drink up to two cups a day.

-Medicinal herbs to treat irritable bowel
+Medicinal herbs to alleviate the symptoms of irritable bowel syndrome

-Just as a fore warning though, we need to let you know that anise is not good if you have suffered a bout of diarrhea.
-This disease alternates between diarrhea and constipation, so in this case, only use the anise if you’re going through a few days of difficult bowel movements.
+Just as a fore warning though, we need to let you know that anise is not good if you have suffered from diarrhea.
+This disease alternates between diarrhea and constipation; so, only use the anise if you’re going through a few days of difficult bowel movements.

 Drink two cups a day.
 You’ll need a teaspoon of chamomile flowers to prepare this tea – you could also use the classic tea bags.
 Boil your water for 10 minutes and let the flowers steep for a few more minutes.

-To prepare it all you need is one tablespoon of dry mint.
+To prepare it, all you need is one tablespoon of dry mint.
 Boil one cup of water and let it steep.
 It’s important that you don’t include any sugar with this infusion.
 If you want to sweeten it, use stevia.

-To make it, take 10 grams of sage, boil it with three cups of water and allow to steep for 5 minutes.
+To make it, take 10 grams of sage, boil it with three cups of water and allow it to steep for 5 minutes.
 Drink up to 3 cups a day.

 Just like the rest of the infusions, all you will need is one teaspoon of herb to one cup of boiling water.
 Bring to a boil and then steep for a few minutes.

 We recommend drinking just one cup a day.
 To prepare it, use one tablespoon of Fenugreek seeds.
 Boil, then steep the infusion for 5 minutes.
-Then simply strain through a colander, and sip for relief.
+Then simply strain through a colander and sip for relief.It might interest you...